 As a second effort to get emergency funds to students who might be experiencing financial hardship related to COVID-19 that is not identifiable through the initial awarding process, an Emergency Grant Application was created and made available to students.
 Students were notified on May 7 of the availability of additional emergency funds to help cover expenses related to COVID-19 disruption and were directed to complete the Emergency Grant Application by May 15.

 The institution will award the remaining funds to eligible students who have a demonstrated need until the funds are no longer available.
-As of June 23, 2020 there is $68,279 available.
+As of June 23, 2020, there was $68,279 available.
+As of September 30, 2020, there was $41,279 available.
+As of December 31, 2020, there is $14,779 available.
 Priority will be given to students with the greatest demonstrated need.

 Any questions regarding the availability of emergency grant funds or the process in which these funds have been awarded should be directed to the Financial Aid Office at (423) 614-8000 or firstname.lastname@example.org.